My Dog Is Scared of Thunder

 Several veterinarians recommend giving them a snug garment or an anti-static jacket.
 It's said to have a calming effect on canines going through an anxiety attack.
 It's also compared to how a human baby feels when snugged into a blanket.

 There are also anti-static jackets that help them feel less static pressure and, hence, feel more relaxed.
 There are some studies that demonstrate the positive effects of snug garments.
-If you think this could help your dog, ask you veterinarian for more information.
+If you think this could help your dog, ask your veterinarian for more information.

 Desensitise the sound

-Desensitise the sound of the thunder storm by playing soothing music in the background that allows your dog to relax.
+Desensitise the sound of the thunderstorm by playing soothing music in the background that allows your dog to relax.
 Try to play the same music when they are relaxing in their everyday life.
 This way, when you play it during a storm, they can associate it to when they were calm.

-Classical music or a simply piano playlist can do the trick.
+Classical music or a simple piano playlist can do the trick.
 Make sure you close all the windows and play the music in their safe space.
 The music shouldn't be too loud as it might frighten your dog.

 Separation anxiety

 Another issue related to storm phobia is separation anxiety.
 Their symptoms are similar to storm phobia and this happens when you leave them alone.
-If your dog is also suffering form separation anxiety, we encourage you to learn more about that in our article called separation anxiety in dogs.
+If your dog is also suffering from separation anxiety, we encourage you to learn more about that in our article called separation anxiety in dogs.

 We also encourage you to stay with your dog during the storm in order to avoid them from experiencing destructive or self-harm behaviour.
 Dogs will often feel more calm in the presence of their caregivers in these situations.
 You can also pet them and speak to them softly so they know everything is okay.